SEO 101: How the Google Search Algorithm Works

 These algorithms analyze hundreds of different factors to try to surface the best information the web can offer, from the freshness of the content, to the number of times your search terms appear and whether the page has a good user experience.
 In order to assess trustworthiness and authority on its subject matter, we look for sites that many users seem to value for similar queries.
 If other prominent websites on the subject link to the page, that’s a good sign the information is high quality.

-Of course, this approach leads many people to create spammy sites in an attempt to game the search engine.
+Of course, this approach leads many people to create spammy sites to game the search engine.
 But once again, Google fights against this with algorithms for identifying spam and possibly removing sites that violate its webmaster guidelines.

 4. Context Matters

-Not everyone is served with the same search results, even if they search for the same keywords.
+Not everyone is served with the same search results, even if they search for the exact keywords.

 For example, searching for “top restaurants” as a consumer in Chicago will generate different results than the same search for a consumer in Los Angeles.